Nathan Hobbs (about 1792–1868)

 Early history unknown.

-Donated by Mrs. Kathryn Holmes Yezek and Mrs. Nancy Holmes Maxfield in memory of Mary Reno Eliot and Alice Rebecca Eliot
+Gift of Mrs. Kathryn Holmes Yezek and Mrs. Nancy Holmes Maxfield in memory of Mary Reno Eliot and Alice Rebecca Eliot